foggie-sims/trident/README.md

 After your pull request has been issued, steps 2 and 3 can be repeated to add new changes until your pull request has been merged.

+### Don't do what Donnie Don't does

+The main branch of trident is called `master`.
+Try not to ever push changes on the master branch directly to the main repository (i.e., `git push origin master`).
+This will add your changes for everyone.
+However, if done accidentally, don't worry, it can be undone.

 ## Resources

  * Documentation: http://foggie-trident.readthedocs.org